jesusjimsa/Study-on-Open-Data-Visualization/README.md

 - a technical report – available in Scholarly HTML format; the content will be equivalent to a document of 12—14 standard A4 pages
 - a public GitHub repository of the original source-code examples available under an open source license
 - a public Website providing the interactive demos for all data visualization solutions.

+All Python scripts are writen to export data to csv files (mainly).
+You can change it to json by comenting the lines that use the function `write` and removing the comments that use the `json.dump...` function.